Inspection Reports for

 Visit Reason

-This document is a Plan of Correction submitted by the facility in response to deficiencies cited during a survey.
+This document is a Plan of Correction submitted by the facility to address deficiencies cited during a prior survey.

 Findings

-The facility acknowledged multiple deficiencies including failure to ensure resident rights and dignity, improper notice before transfer/discharge, incomplete care plans, unsafe environment, lack of staff performance reviews, inaccurate payroll based journal submissions, and infection prevention and control issues.
-Corrective actions including staff education, monitoring, and ongoing quality assurance have been implemented.
+The facility acknowledged multiple deficiencies including failure to ensure resident dignity and rights, inadequate notice before transfer/discharge, incomplete care plans, unsafe environment, lack of staff performance reviews, inaccurate Payroll Based Journal submissions, and infection prevention control issues.
+Corrective actions include staff education, monitoring, and ongoing quality assurance through QAPI meetings.

 Deficiencies (7)

-Failure to ensure all residents were treated with respect and dignity during care.
+F550: The facility failed to ensure all residents were treated with respect and dignity during care, including privacy during care and transport.

 Inspection Report